exonum/pwbox-rs/README.md

 possible to securely encrypt sensitive data with a password, serialize it to any `serde`-supported format, and restore data.

+**Warning.** Although `pwbox` is constructed analogously to an Ethereum keystore (and is compatible with it, see crate docs), no independent cryptology expertise has been conducted regarding its safety.
+Use at your own risk.

 ## Usage

 See crate documentation for more details how to use the crate.